 Once, in Australia’s deep North, I worked as a journalist and sometime playwright and musician.

-Now I’m writing, full time.
+Now I write fiction full time.